argoproj/argo-cd/docs/operator-manual/rbac.md

 When a user is authenticated in Argo CD, it will be granted the role specified in `policy.default`.

-!!! warning "Denying Default Permissions"
+!!! warning "Restricting Default Permissions"

-    **All authenticated users get _at least_ the permissions granted by the default policy.
+    **All authenticated users get _at least_ the permissions granted by the default policies.
 This access cannot be blocked by a `deny` rule.** It is recommended to create a new `role:authenticated` with the minimum set of permissions possible, then grant permissions to individual roles as needed.

 ## Anonymous Access

-Enabling anonymous access to the Argo CD instance allows users to assume the default role permissions specified by `policy.default` **without being authenticated**.
+Enabling anonymous access to the Argo CD instance allows users to assume the default role policies specified by `policy.default` **without being authenticated**.

 The anonymous access to Argo CD can be enabled using the `users.anonymous.enabled` field in `argocd-cm` (see [argocd-cm.yaml](argocd-cm-yaml.md)).

 !!! warning

-    When enabling anonymous access, consider creating a new default role and assigning it to the default policy with `policy.default: role:unauthenticated`.
+    When enabling anonymous access, consider creating a new default role and assigning it to the default policies with `policy.default: role:unauthenticated`.

-## RBAC Policy Structure
+## RBAC Model Structure

-The policy syntax is based on [Casbin](https://casbin.org/docs/overview).
-There are two different types of policy syntax: one for assigning permissions, and another one for assigning users to internal roles.
+The model syntax is based on [Casbin](https://casbin.org/docs/overview).
+There are two different types of syntax: one for assigning policies, and another one for assigning users to internal roles.

 **Group**: Allows to assign authenticated users/groups to internal roles.